Iowa parents allegedly drowned baby in bathtub just after birth, affidavit says - NewsBreak

 Brandon Thoma, 31, and Taylor Blaha, 24, are charged with first-degree murder in the death of their newborn daughter.
 Thoma is also charged with abuse of a corpse.
 Fort Dodge Police Department announced the arrests Wednesday.

 According to an affidavit in the case, law enforcement received a call from an Iowa Department of Human Services employee on Nov.
-22 informing them that Blaha allegedly admitted to giving birth to a baby at her residence and the body had been buried at an undisclosed location.Police set to reveal identity of ‘boy in the box’
+22 informing them that Blaha allegedly admitted to giving birth to a baby at her residence and the body had been buried at an undisclosed location.Off-duty Chicago officer accused of urinating in ice machine at Florida bar

 During a detective’s interview with Blaha, the affidavit claims she became aware in April that she was pregnant with Thoma’s child.
 The pair already share a 2-year-old son.